-Notes to the Consolidated Financial Statements For the period from incorporation on April 24, 2009 to March 31, 2010 Expressed in U.S. Dollars, Unless Otherwise Noted
+Notes to the Consolidated Financial Statements Years Ended March 31, 2011 and 2010 Expressed in U.S. Dollars, Unless Otherwise Noted

 1. Nature of Operations and Continued Operations

 Candente Gold Corp. ("Candente Gold" or "the Company") was incorporated under the Business Corporations Act (British Columbia) on April 24, 2009.
 Candente Gold and its subsidiary companies are engaged in precious metals exploration in Mexico and Peru.